-Commonly referred to as "pigeon-toes", this is a condition that makes the feet turn inward instead of pointing straight ahead.
-Intoeing is often first noticed when a child begins walking, but children at various ages may develop intoeing for different reasons.
-The condition is not usually painful in itself.
+Commonly referred to as being "pigeon-toed", intoeing means that when a child walks or runs, the feet turn inward instead of pointing straight ahead.
+Intoeing is often first noticed by parents when a baby begins walking, but children at various ages may display intoeing for different reasons.

 There are three common conditions causing intoeing: